qzshadow/Numbskull/README.md

 5. Choose "Run->Edit Configurations", add a Application called Numbskull and configure is in the following ways:
 The working directory should correspond to the the ClionProjects folder on your machine.
 <img src="doc/configuration.png" width="800" />

-6. we provide four diffient instance to test the framework, they are:
-    1. BDC graph
-    2. BFD graph
-    3. AGC graph
-    4. AED graph

-   to test any of them, you need to change the included source file in the `CMakeList.txt` file (e.g. from `test/BDC.cpp` to `test/BFD.cpp`), then hit the green triangle button in the right top corner of the editor to run a BFD instance.

-7. For BDC, BFD, AED instance, the correct result for this graph will be count of var0 takes value 1 / value 0 = 0.78 / 0.22;
-count of var1 or var2 takes value 1 / value 0 = 0.68 / 0.32;

 ## Debug
 Debug using multiple GDB instance: